MSU Human Resources >> Benefits >> Dental >> Aetna Dental FAQs

 No. However, the plan would cover the contracted fee for conventional orthodontic applicants.
 The member would be responsible for their standard co-payment for the conventional appliance plus the difference between the contracted fee for the conventional appliance and the dentist's fee for the ceramic/clear/lingual/Invisalign appliance.

-No. Replacement or recementation of an appliance due to patient abuse or non-compliance after the third re-treatment is ineligible based on the reasonably necessary provision.
+No. Replacement or re-cementation of an appliance due to patient abuse or non-compliance after the third re-treatment is ineligible based on the reasonably necessary provision.
 Separate expenses for lost or stolen appliances and retainers are not covered.
-The patient is responsible for these charges.
-However, minor repairs necessary due to normal wear are covered.
+The patient is responsible for these charges, however, minor repairs necessary due to normal wear are covered.

 No. However, benefits are available for the related prosthesis (after the implant).
-If the patient elects the implant and the related prosthetic procedures, then the patient is responsible for the total cost and copayment for the prosthetic.
-For example, if a tooth is extracted and an implant is placed, the copayment for the crown over the implants is calculated based on the dentist's fee for a crown placed on an implant.
+If the patient elects the implant and the related prosthetic procedures, then the patient is responsible for the total cost and co-payment for the prosthetic.
+For example, if a tooth is extracted and an implant is placed, the co-payment for the crown over the implants is calculated based on the dentist's fee for a crown placed on an implant.
 The patient is responsible for the total cost of any related procedures provided solely in connection with the implants, including follow-up procedures.

 No. Once the Primary Care Dentist (PCD) approves a referral to a contracted pediatric dentist, the child can continue to be treated by the pediatric dentist until the age of six without additional referrals from the PCD.

 No. The Primary Care Dentist (PCD) is responsible for performing root canal treatments on anterior (front teeth) and pre-molar (bi-cuspid) teeth.
-Your PCD may also perform root canal therapy on your molar teeth or directly refer you to a participating specialty dentist for the following conditions or treatment; the specialty dentist may render treatment without pre-authorization for consultation or problem-focused examinations, molar root canal therapy, and root canal retreatments.
+Your PCD may also perform root canal therapy on your molar teeth or directly refer you to a participating specialty dentist for the following conditions or treatment; the specialty dentist may render treatment without pre-authorization for consultation or problem-focused examinations, molar root canal therapy, and root canal re-treatments.

 Emergency care must be rendered to alleviate pain and/or prevent the worsening of a condition that would be caused by delay.
-The Primary Care Dentist is responsible for taking all appropriate steps to alleviate the pain or provide palliative treatment whenever possible.
+The Primary Care Dentist (PCD) is responsible for taking all appropriate steps to alleviate the pain or provide palliative treatment, whenever possible.
 Once the patient's condition stabilizes to the degree possible, referral to a specialty dentist may be appropriate in certain circumstances.

 ©